The Ultimate NCLEX Study Guide

 Candidates who fail the test must wait a minimum of 45 days before retaking the exam.
 In the interim, they can review their candidate performance report, which shows in what content areas they excelled or underperformed.
 However, applicants can register through their nurse regulatory body at any time after failing.

-The applicant’s selected nurse regulatory body provides results about six weeks after they take the exam.
-Applicants whose nursing regulatory body takes part in the Quick Results Service can sometimes get their unofficial results for a nominal fee.
+The applicant's selected nurse regulatory body provides results about six weeks after they take the exam, but times may vary by state.
+Applicants whose nursing regulatory body takes part in the Quick Results Service can sometimes get their unofficial results within 48 hours for a nominal fee.

 Are you ready to earn your online nursing degree?